mui/mui-x/docs/data/data-grid/server-side-data/index.md

 ## Data source

 A very common pattern to solve these problems is to use a centralized data source.
 A data source is an abstraction layer that sits between the data grid and the server.
 It provides a simple interface to the data grid to fetch data and update it.
-It handles a lot of the complexities related to server side data fetching.
-We will talk more about the data source in the next section.
+It handles a lot of the complexities related to server-side data fetching.
+Let's delve a bit deeper into how it will look like.

 :::warning